garystafford/meanstack-data-samples/README.md

 * Karma unit tests included for controller and services.
 * Karma's default port `8080` to `8090` in `karma.conf.js` and `karma-e2e.conf.js` files.
 It conflicted with my installation of Apache and every other application that wants to use port `8080` by default.
 * The `grunt` command now runs without error.
 In the original project, `jshint` had a strict violation with `validthis`.
 * Added support for Travis-CI.
-Project now building on [Travis-CI](https://travis-ci.org/garystafford/meanstack-data-samples) for each commit to GitHub (Added 4/2014).
+Project now building on [Travis-CI](https://travis-ci.org/garystafford/meanstack-data-samples) for each commit to GitHub (Added April, 2014).

 ### Preview
 Chrome for Android: